WICG/explicit-javascript-compile-hints-file-based/README.md

 Initially, the feature will probably be implemented only by Chromium, but it is designed to be general-purpose, so that other browsers can implement it in the future.

 Concerns brought up by other browser implementors:
-- Web developers might overuse this feature, selecting too many JavaScript files (or functions, in the future per-function version) for eager compilation.
+- Web developers might overuse this feature, selecting too many JavaScript files or functions for eager compilation.
 - The optimal set of files / functions to eager compile might be different for different browsers.
 - Compile hints are only relevant for the "cold load" (the initial, non-cached load of a website).
 After the initial web page load, the browser might be in a better position to decide which functions should be eagerly compiled than the web developers.